Best Ethical Investments UK to Watch

 In fact, IG offers a range of ETFs that are 100% focused on ethical investments.
 This includes the iShares Dow Jones Global Sustainability Screened UCITS ETF and the UBS MSCI United Kingdom IMI Socially Responsible UCITS ETF.
 When it comes to dealing fees, you’ll need to pay £8 per trade at IG.
 If you place three or more positions in a 30-day window, then this is reduced to £3 per trade in the following month.

-Your capital is at risk
+Sponsored ad.
+Your capital is at risk.

 What are Ethical Investments?

-However, we should note that there can be a significant disparity of how ethical an investment is.
+However, we should note that there can be a significant disparity in how ethical an investment is.
 For example, at the lower end, this might simply be a stock investment that is not involved in certain sectors.
 This might include alcohol, tobacco, gambling, or ammunition.

 A prime example of this is Tesla.
 Not only is the US stock involved in electric vehicles – but is now the largest car manufacturer globally.
-This is uncanny when you consider the likes of Fiat, Renault, Mercedes-Benz, Peugeot, and many others that have been around for well over a century.
+This is uncanny when you factor the likes of Fiat, Renault, Mercedes-Benz, Peugeot, and many others that have been around for well over a century.